 David and Christine Harms joined the MAF family in January 2009 and moved to Port-au-Prince, Haiti, in March 2010, just after the devastating earthquake which struck the country in January.
 Psalm 28 has proven true during their time there, that God is the strength of His people worldwide, the Good Shepherd who carries them forever.
 They welcomed their son Peter into their family in 2012 and their daughter Ellie in 2014.
-They are currently serving in the maintenance department at MAF headquarters in Idaho.
+They are currently serving in the IT department at MAF headquarters in Idaho.

 God used David’s lifelong interest in aviation when He called him to missions.
 Born in Tualatin, Oregon, David accepted Christ when he was four years old, following in the footsteps of his family.
 Growing up at Rolling Hills Community Church, David was fascinated by the visiting MAF pilots, but for most of his childhood, he thought of aviation as merely a potential hobby.
 It wasn’t until a high school retreat that he felt God was calling him to missions.
 His mission trips to Mexico and Albania confirmed his calling.
 During that time, David found out about Moody Bible Institute’s aviation degree and felt that God intended to use his interest in aviation to advance His Kingdom.
 He was privileged to be part of Moody’s first graduating class in Spokane, Washington, earning a bachelor of science in mission aviation technology in June 2007.

 Although she had grown up in church in Tigard, Oregon, Christine never really understood that Christ had died for her until age 9 when she overheard a camp counselor sharing the Gospel with another child.
 The Holy Spirit began to change her heart at that time, preparing her to be called into missions in early high school.
 Mission trips to Mexico and inner-city Portland confirmed the calling, but not its direction – until she began dating a handsome young man who wanted to be a missionary pilot.